the wandering chick

 Bavaria is Germany's largest state and includes such major cities as Nuremberg, Wurzburg, Augsburg and Munich.
 But the area I'm referring to on this page is the most southern area of Bavaria, south of Munich and extending into the German Alps, by some called Lower Bavaria.

-Once leaving Munich heading south, you start getting glimpses of the Alps, and within roughly 50 miles, you will think you have certainly driven right into the doors of Heaven.
+Once leaving Munich heading south, one starts getting glimpses of the Alps, and within roughly 50 miles, you will think you have certainly driven right into the doors of Heaven.
 In my heart and soul, this region must be the most beautiful area of Germany if not all of Europe.
 It includes such towns as Garmisch-Partenkirchen, Berchtesgaden, Fussen and the breath-taking Lake Königssee.

 st. bartholomew on the konigssee